-- 1.0 GENERAL not amended, refer to MMCD Master Municipal Specifications (2009). - 1.1 Related Work is amended by:
+1.0 GENERAL - not amended, refer to MMCD Master Municipal Specifications (2009).

+1.1 Related Work - is amended by:
-- ".6 Growing Medium Preparation and Placement Section 32 91 21 - .7 Establishment Maintenance Services Section 32 93 40"

-1.2 References - is amended by:
+- .6 Growing Medium Preparation and Placement Section 32 91 21 - .7 Establishment Maintenance Services Section 32 93 40" - 1.2 References is amended by:

-- ".3 Canadian Nursery & Landscape Association (CNLA) Standard for Nursery Stock. - .4 The British Columbia Landscape & Nursery Association (BCLNA) Standard." - 1.3 Scheduling not amended, refer to MMCD Master Municipal Specifications (2009). - 1.4 Handling and Storage is amended by:
+- .3 Canadian Nursery & Landscape Association (CNLA) Standard for Nursery Stock. - .4 The British Columbia Landscape & Nursery Association (BCLNA) Standard." - 1.3 Scheduling not amended, refer to MMCD Master Municipal Specifications (2009). - 1.4 Handling and Storage is amended by:

-- ".5 Schedule deliveries in order to eliminate storage at job site. - .6 Deliver and unload sod on pallets. - .7 Deliver sod to site within twenty-four (24) hours of being lifted. - .8 Do not deliver small, irregular or broken pieces of sod. - .9 Dry or discoloured pieces will be rejected.

-.10 During wet weather allow sod to dry sufficiently to prevent tearing during lifting and handling.

-.11 Protect sod from sun and drying winds.
+- .5 Schedule deliveries in order to eliminate storage at job site. - .6 Deliver and unload sod on pallets. - .7 Deliver sod to site within 24 hours of being lifted. - .8 Do not deliver small, irregular or broken pieces of sod. - .9 Dry or discoloured pieces will be rejected. - .10 During wet weather allow sod to dry sufficiently to prevent tearing during lifting and handling. - .11 Protect sod from sun and drying winds.
 Water sod as necessary to ensure its vitality and prevent dropping of soil in handling.
-Dry sod will be rejected.

-.12 Protect sod during transportation to prevent drying out.
-Sod to arrive at site in fresh and healthy condition.
+Dry sod will be rejected. - .12 Protect sod during transportation to prevent drying out.
+Sod to arrive at site in fresh and healthy condition. - .13 Lay all sod within 24 hours of delivery to the site."

-- .13 Lay all sod within twenty-four (24) hours of delivery to the site." - 1.5 Drainage Control not amended, refer to MMCD Master Municipal Specifications (2009). - 1.6 Samples is amended by:
+1.5 Drainage Control - not amended, refer to MMCD Master Municipal Specifications (2009).

+1.6 Samples - is amended by:

-".2 Submit one (1) square metre of sample sod to the Authorized Person for review."
+.2 Submit a 1 m2 sod sample to the Authorized Person for review."